brycekbargar/muxxxer/README.md

 Like the go standard library the path has to be an exact match to the route, unless there is a trailing slash.
 When a trailing slash is present in the route than any path beginning with that path is matched.

+If you want to specify your own regexp.Regexp for the Path note the url.Url.Path it is compared to is not modified in any way.